vosjo/AOTS/README.md

 pip install -r requirements.txt
 ```

-## Running AOTS localy
+## Running AOTS locally

-To run AOTS localy, using the simple sqlite database and the included server:
+To run AOTS locally, using the simple sqlite database and the included server:

 ### 1. Setup the database